saddington/yen-handbook/1-employment.md

 We want your first week to feel as comfortable as possible making sure that you have everything that you need to be successful.
 This most likely will include a few meetings with team and a walkthrough of how the business operates currently, especially as we're still very small.

+In the first few days, you'll connect with John and talk through the following topics:

+- Org Structure, Roles, Responsibilities, Expectations
+- Vision, Mission
+- Operating Virtues, Cultural Quirks
+- Daily, Weekly, Monthly Cadence
+- Asynchronous Communication
+- Product Walkthrough, GitHub
+- Go-To-Market Strategy
+- And more!!

-Here are a few scheduled events that we'll want to calendar in:
+Here are a few scheduled, `recurring` events that we will also calendar in:

 1. **Weekly 1:1:** Also known as the `#OoO`, this is a safe and protected time between John and you.
 We follow [this model](https://a16z.com/2012/08/30/one-on-one/) closely — if you like providing an agenda, great!
 If not, no worries.
 But, this is **your** time to share how things are going!
 We try to schedule these on Fridays.
 More examples of what we'll chat about below...
 2. **Check-Ins with Team:** Please connect and schedule four (4), 30-minute check-in with each member of the team for your first 4 weeks of work.
 Use these meetings as an opportunity to get to know your colleagues as well as knowledge-share.
 After the first month, we expect team members to connect with each other *at least* twice (2) a month.